benitodarder/iac-workshop/aws/README.md

 + terraform plan
 + terrafrom apply

-Sample excerpt to select the corresponding configuration file fronm the workspace name:
+Sample excerpt to select the corresponding configuration file from the workspace name:

 > locals {
 >